video-dev/hls.js/docs/API.md

 ### `enableInterstitialPlayback`

+(default: `true`)

 Interstitial playback can be disabled without disabling parsing or schedule update and buffered-to events by setting this to `false` allowing for custom playout and ad managers to use Interstitials data.

+### `interstitialAppendInPlace`

+(default: `true`)

+Use this option to turn off the appending of interstitials "in place" by setting it to `false`.

+"In place" appending is performed on a single timeline, with the same SourceBuffers and MediaSource as the primary media.
+The default value is `true`, allowing HLS.js to decide which mode is used based on each interstitial event's scheduled start and resumption and how it aligns with primary playlist media.

+Even when `true`, HLS.js may reset the MediaSource and timeline for interstitial playback as necessary.
+The `InterstitialEvent` instance's `appendInPlace` property indicates the mode used to append assets of the interstitial.
+Once the first `INTERSTITIAL_ASSET_PLAYER_CREATED` event has triggered for the interstitial, the value of `appendInPlace` will remain fixed.

 ### `interstitialLiveLookAhead`

+(default: `10`)

 The time (in seconds) ahead of the end of a live playlist to request scheduled Interstitials when playing at the live edge.

-Defaults to `10`.
+The default value is `10`, meaning that HLS.js will begin requesting interstitial ASSET-LIST and ASSET-URIs whose START-DATE is within 10 seconds of the program-date-time at the end of the primary variant playlist while the forward buffer is within a target duration of the same range.

 ## Video Binding/Unbinding API